OUR FOUNDER & EXECUTIVE DIRECTOR

 Rikkia Pereira (She/Her)

-As a lifelong dancer, performer, choreographer, and teacher, Rikkia has made her way to Portland, Oregon from New York City.
-Rikkia strongly believes in the power of dance, as it has served as a site for her self-actualization and gifted her with the tools to be an empowered, embodied person.
-Rikkia is eager to keep sharing her passion for dance as the Studio Manager for New Expressive Works.
+Presently, Rikkia is developing herself as a dance teacher, returning to a personal choreographic practice, and excitedly dancing with Rejoice!
+Diaspora Dance Theater here in Portland.
+Rikkia strongly believes in the power of dance, as it has served as a site for her self actualization and gifted her with the tools to be an empowered, embodied person in everything she does.
+Rikkia looks forward to sharing her passion for dance as the Studio Manager at New Expressive Works.